simplex-chat/simplex-chat/docs/guide/making-connections.md

 #### If you don't have SimpleX Chat installed on your device:

-1. Click or tap on the SimpleX link you received from your contact.
+1. Tap or click on the SimpleX link you received from your contact.
 You'll be redirected to a webpage detailing instructions on how to connect.

 2. After you've download and installed SimpleX Chat on your device, tap **Open in mobile app** on the webpage to connect with your contact.

 #### If you have SimpleX Chat installed on your device:

-- Click or tap on the QR code symbol in the right-hand side of the search bar on the **Chats** screen.
+- Tap or click on the QR code symbol in the right-hand side of the search bar on the **Chats** screen.
 Scan QR code or paste link you received from your contact to connect with them.

 - Copy the SimpleX Link received from your contact.
 Paste it into the searchbar towards the top of the **Chats** screen.
 You'll be prompted to share your current chat profile or an incognito profile to connect with them.

-- Click or tap on the SimpleX link you received from them and you'll be prompted to share your current chat profile or an incognito profile with them.
+- Tap or click on the SimpleX link you received from them and you'll be prompted to share your current chat profile or an incognito profile with them.

 ## One-time invitation vs. SimpleX address